Stonewall creates more inclusive spaces for the LGBTQ+ community

 We spoke to members of Stonewall about the crucial work they do for the LGBTQ community.

 Tell us more about your work at Stonewall.
-How does your role support the organization’s mission to fight for the freedom, equity, and potential of LGBTQ+ people everywhere?
+How does your role support the organisation’s mission to fight for the freedom, equity, and potential of LGBTQ+ people everywhere?

 Maryam Din: At Stonewall, we imagine a world where all LGBTQ+ people are free to be themselves and can live their lives to the full.
 Inclusive workplaces have a huge part to play in making this world a reality.

-As part of a team of Client Account Managers, we support organizations in the UK and globally with their LGBTQ+ workplace inclusion.
-We work with over 900 organizations and every one of our Diversity Champions shares our core belief in the power of a workplace that truly welcomes, respects, and represents LGBTQ+ employees.
+As part of a team of Client Account Managers, we support organisations in the UK and globally with their LGBTQ+ workplace inclusion.
+We work with over 900 organisations and every one of our Diversity Champions shares our core belief in the power of a workplace that truly welcomes, respects, and represents LGBTQ+ employees.

-Our training provides organizations with the knowledge and confidence to play a part in creating an inclusive workplace
+Our training provides organisations with the knowledge and confidence to play a part in creating an inclusive workplace

 We support our clients using research, best practice and their own knowledge and expertise.
 As well as having a dedicated Client Account Manager, Diversity Champions gain access to our resources in different areas of LGBTQ+ inclusion from policy to senior leadership.